rachfop/takomo-docs/docs/stacks/stack-parameters.md

     output: vpcId
 ```

-If the stacks are not configured within the same Takomo project, we need to use external-stack-output resolver.
+If the stacks are not configured within the same Takomo project, we need to use an external-stack-output resolver.

 ```yaml
 parameters: